jgoerzen/vintage-computing/README.md

  - jzip is also available.
 Use `vint usrgames jzip gamename`
  - fizmo is also available.
 Use `vint usrgames fizmo-console gamename`

+# Included Tools

+## Gopher

+After FTP, but before there was the web, there was gopher - the hypertext system from the University of Minnesota.
+The UMN gopher client is included, which can be used to browse some of the still-existing gopher servers.

+Use `vint gopher`

 # Included Emulators

 ## PDP-11 with 2BSD 2.11